Title: Government Executive

 Location: Washington, DC, United States

-Susan Irving, has been recognized by Marquis Who’s Who Top Executives for dedication, achievements, and leadership in federal debt and fiscal issues.
+Susan J. Irving Ph.D, Senior Advisor to the Comptroller General of the United States and the COO of the U.S. Government Accountability Office (GAO), has been recognized by Marquis Who’s Who Top Executives for dedication, achievements, and leadership in public policy.

-To prepare for this career, Dr. Irving first earned a Bachelor of Arts from Wellesley College in 1971.
-She continued at Harvard, receiving a MAT, MPP and later a PhD in public policy in 1976.
-Dr. Irving is a certified government financial manager with the Association of Government Accountants.
-In recognition of her work, she was elected as a Fellow of the National Association of Public Administration.
+To prepare for this career, Dr. Irving first earned a Bachelor of Arts in U.S. studies from Wellesley College in 1971, also serving as the President of College Government at the college.
+She continued her education at the Harvard Graduate School of Education, receiving a Master of Arts in teaching in 1972 and a Master of Public Policy from the John F Kennedy School of Government in 1974.
+Dr. Irving then earned a Doctor of Philosophy in public policy from Harvard in 1976, making history as the first woman to do so at the institution.
+In addition to her academic success, Dr. Irving is a certified government financial manager with the Association of Government Accountants.
+In recognition of her work, she was elected as a Fellow of the National Association of Public Administration (NAPA).

-Throughout her career, Dr. Irving was a member of the Association for Public Policy and Management, the American Association of Budget and Program Analysis and the Association of Government Accountants.
-She endeavors to continue working in the coming years.
+Throughout her career, Dr. Irving was a member of the Association for Public Policy and Management, the American Association of Budget and Program Analysis, the Association of Government Accountants.
+She has received three Distinguished Service Awards from the U.S. GAO, the James L. Blum Award from the American Association for Budget and Program Analysis (2010) and the Elmer Staats Award from the American Association of Government Accountants (2014).
+Dr. Irving endeavors to continue working in the coming years.
 In her spare time, she enjoys going for walks, reading and practicing yoga.

 Contact Dr. Irving